Differential $t\bar{t}$ cross-section measurements using boosted top quarks in the all-hadronic final state with 139 fb$^{-1}$ of ATLAS data: Systematic and statistical uncertainties

 The comparison between the measured differential cross-sections and a variety of MC calculations is quantified by calculating $\chi^{2}$ values employing the covariance matrix and by calculating the corresponding $p$-values from the $\chi^2$ and the number of degrees of freedom (NDF).
 The $\chi^2$ values are obtained using \begin{linenomath*}

 \end{linenomath*} where $V_{N_{\textrm b}}$ is the vector of differences between the measured differential cross-section values and calculations, $ {\textrm{C}}_{N_{\textrm b}}^{-1}$ is the inverse of the covariance matrix, and $N_{\textrm b}$ is the number of bins in the unfolded distribution.
+The theoretical uncertainties in the predictions are not included in the $\chi^2$ calculation.

 The normalization constraint used to derive the normalized differential cross-sections lowers the NDF to one less than the rank of the $N_{\textrm b} \times N_{\textrm b}$ covariance matrix.
 The $\chi^2$ for the normalized differential cross-sections is \begin{linenomath*}